jortizta/implicit-none/index.md

 _Web under construction._

-This is a non-exhaustive, non-continous collection of articles about AI, ML and applied math.
+This is a non-exhaustive, non-continous, non-differentiable collection of articles about AI, ML and applied math.